efren-palacios/duellinks/_posts/content/events/2018/03/2018-03-28-awaken-rainbow-dragon.md

 - Duel against Legendary/Standard Duelists and Ranked Duels to collect 'Crystal Fruits' which you use to duel Jesse at the gate.
 - You will attain a specific [Duel Assessment](/farming/duel-assessment-score/) multipler from duels:
     - x1 Standard Duelists
     - x1-4 Legendary Duelists Lvl.
-10-40
+10-40 respectively
     - x4 The Vagabond
-    - x18 Zane
+    - x18 Zane Truesdale (He doesn't drop anything so there aren't any farm decks!)
-- You can also earn up to 30 Crystal Fruits a day from playing 3 Ranked Duels
+- You can also earn up to 30 Crystal Fruits a day from playing 3 Ranked Duels.
 - Obtain EX Jewels by dueling Jesse to use at the Card Trader EX and add more powerful cards to your collection - check out the list below!

 ### Drop Rewards